doka/install-aegir-on-ubuntu/README.txt

-Aegir install script for Ubuntu10.4 LTS server
+Aegir install script for Ubuntu 10.4 LTS (Lucid) servers
 ----------------------------------------------
 https://github.com/doka/install-aegir-on-ubuntu/raw/master/install-aegir-on-ubuntu.sh

-It installs Aegir 0.4 (http://aegirproject.org/) with all prerequisites together on a bare Ubuntu 10.4 LTS server on a local network.
+It installs Aegir 1.1 (http://aegirproject.org/) with all prerequisites together on a bare Ubuntu server, on a local network.

 This script helps Aegir users